zero-to-mastery/start-here-guidelines/README.md

 # start-here-guidelines

 Guidelines on how this open source community works.
-Most information is from the amazing https://opensource.guide/how-to-contribute/
+Most of this information is from [this amazing source](https://opensource.guide/how-to-contribute/)

-## One rule of this community:
+## One rule of this community

 We don't care if you break things.
 This is a playground and we encourage failing often.
 Use this as a practice ground and enjoy contributing to projects you create with your fellow students.

-## 4 Step guide to get started:
+## 4 Step guide to getting started

 **1**.
 Read the wonderful [*gitStarted Guide*](https://github.com/zero-to-mastery/start-here-guidelines/blob/855a00243db60c71905f6e3afd95ebf2cf7459a0/gitstartedguideoptimized.pdf) by our fellow student @wanraitelli

 **2**.
-Make your first Pull Request (Free how-to tutorial at http://makeapullrequest.com/, and then check out Andrei's videos on github https://www.udemy.com/the-complete-web-developer-in-2018/learn/v4/t/lecture/8725782/), by adding your name to the CONTRIBUTORS.md file in the start-here-guidelines project.
-(You can also use this walkthrough as a reference: https://github.com/Roshanjossey/first-contributions)
+Make your first Pull Request (Free how-to tutorial [here](http://makeapullrequest.com/), and then check out Andrei's videos on [uDemy](https://www.udemy.com/the-complete-web-developer-in-2018/learn/v4/t/lecture/8725782/), by adding your name to the CONTRIBUTORS.md file in the [start-here-guidelines project](https://github.com/zero-to-mastery/start-here-guidelines).
+(You can also use [this walkthrough]((https://github.com/Roshanjossey/first-contributions)) as reference.

 **3**.
 Go join a project and start contributing.
 This is a community to experiment and see what we create.
 Don't be shy and enjoy creating things together!
-[Explore The Projects](https://github.com/zero-to-mastery) and also
+[Explore the projects](https://github.com/zero-to-mastery) and also
 [check out this guide for more information](https://github.com/zero-to-mastery/start-here-guidelines/blob/master/Get%20Started.md).

 **4**.
-In order to see the Zero to Mastery Icon in your Github profile, follow this: https://help.github.com/articles/publicizing-or-hiding-organization-membership/
+In order to see the Zero to Mastery Icon in your Github profile, follow the steps shown [here](https://help.github.com/articles/publicizing-or-hiding-organization-membership/)

 ## Anatomy of an open source project

 Every open source community is different.

 Spending years on one open source project means you’ve gotten to know _one_ open source project.
 Move to a different project, and you might find the vocabulary, norms, and communication styles are completely different.